-(Editor's note: In celebra-tion of Career and Technical Education Month during February, Antigo school dis-trict instructors in those pro-grams are taking the time to grams are taking the time to introduce themselves and their programs.
+(Editor's note: In celebra-tion of Career and Technical Education Month during February, Antigo school dis-trict instructors in those pro-grams are taking the time to provide the median grams are taking the time to introduce themselves and their programs.
 The stories will continue on Tuesday's school page in early March.)
 By SHALYNN DOMKE

-Antigo High School

-My name is Shalynn

-Domke and I am the agri-science teacher and FFA advisor at Antigo High School.
+Antigo High School My name is Shalynn Domke and I am the agri-sci-ence teacher and FFA advisor at Antigo High School.

-Graduating from Antigo High School in 2002, I High School in 2002, II attended Northern Michigan University, receiving my teaching degree in elementary education.
+Graduating from Antigo High School in 2002, I High School in 2002, I attended Northern Michigan University, receiving my teaching degree in elemen-tary education.
 In 2008, I joined the Unified School District of Antigo as a middle school teacher for two years, then taught at Crestwood, North, and Pleasant View as a first grade teacher for

-North, and Pleasant View as a first grade steacher for seven years.

-After the passing of my father, Ed Brandt, long time member of the Antigo community, and FFA Alumni president for 25 years, I wanted to continue his legacy of agriculture education and leadership.
+North, and Pleasant View as a first grade teacher for seven years.
+After the passing of my father, Ed Brandt, long time member of the Antigo com-munity, and FFA Alumni president for 25 years, I wanted to continue his legacy of agriculture education and leadership.
 In 2017, I was hired as the agri-science teacher and FFA advisor through the Experienced Based License Program in Agriculture Education.
 My Agriculture Education.
 My Agriculture Education.
-My passion for agriculture, my love of teaching, and my great support of FFA truly keeps me motivated and excited to promote and educate my students and continuing the support with my staff, my students, and my community.

-As an elective teacher in the career and technical educated in the career and technical educates in the career and technical educates of the same of the career and technical educates of the same of the career and technical educates of the same of the s course and/or a science elec-tive course through DPI.
+My passion for agriculture, my love of teaching, and my great support of FPA truly keeps me motivated and excited to promote and edu-cate my students and contin-uing the support with my staff, my students, and my community.
+As an elective teacher in the career and technical eduagriculture that are taught at Antigo High School include animal sciences, horinclude animal sciences, nor-ticulture, and ag business/leadership.
+In each of these areas, many of the courses are a stepping stone to a higher level course, with most higher level course es being a NTC dual credit course and/or a science elec-tion course themuch DPI course and/or a science elec-tive course through DPI.
+As a freshman, students can take agri-science, which is a one year, one credit class that is also a science elective that is an introductory course in agriculture that covers animal science, horticovers animal science, horti-culture, natural resources/wildlife manage-ment, ag business/leader-ship, and biotechnology.
+In the animal science, small animal science, dairy science, and veterinary science.
+Large and small animal sciences offer hands on activ-tics working with all types of agriculture animals including cattle, horses, sheep, swine, and commo pets such as dogs, cats, and rabbits.
+These two courses go in depth on each of the ani-mals and also offer local field trips of farms and businesses that specialize in those areas. that specialize in those areas

-As an elective teacher in the career and technical education department, there are a wide variety of courses that can be taught through agriculture.
-With my experiences and background in Agriculture, my courses focus on not only the needs of our graduates, but also the high interest and passions of my students. students covers animal science, horticulture, natural resources/wildlife management, ag business/leadership, and biotechnology.
-In the animal science pathway, courses offered include large animal science, small animal science, dairy science, and veterinary science.
+As an elective teacher in the career and technical edu-cation department, there are a wide variety of courses that can be taught through agriculture.
+With my experi-ences and background in Agriculture, my courses focus on not only the needs of our graduates, but also the high interest and passions of my students. students Currently, the areas in